OthoDeng/paper_fluctuation/manuscript.typ

 These features distinguish TCWV from mere passive tracers and indicate its active role in climate dynamics, driven by the interplay between thermodynamic constraints and atmospheric circulation.

 == Rescaling and Symmetry
-To quantify the nonequilibrium signatures in TCWV fluctuations, we employ a rescaling analysis based on fluctuation relations @Evans01112002 @marconi_fluctuationdissipation_2008.
+To quantify the nonequilibrium signatures in precipitation fluctuations, we employ a rescaling analysis based on fluctuation relations @Evans01112002 @marconi_fluctuationdissipation_2008.
 The fundamental insight is that nonequilibrium systems exhibit asymmetric fluctuation probabilities that encode information about underlying dissipative processes.

 Following large deviation theory, we characterize the asymmetry through the logarithmic ratio of positive to negative fluctuations at distance $alpha$ from the mode:
 #figure(